Creating skills

 Create

 SKILL.mdinside that directory.
-The frontmatter defines metadata, and the markdown body contains instructions for the agent.---name: hello_worlddescription: A simple skill that says hello.---# Hello World SkillWhen the user asks for a greeting, use the `echo` tool to say"Hello from your custom skill!".Add tools (optional)
+The frontmatter defines metadata, and the markdown body contains instructions for the agent.---name: hello-worlddescription: A simple skill that says hello.---# Hello World SkillWhen the user asks for a greeting, use the `echo` tool to say"Hello from your custom skill!".Use hyphen-case with lowercase letters, digits, and hyphens for the skill

 You can define custom tool schemas in the frontmatter or instruct the agent to use existing system tools (like